studTon/app_test/README.md

 # app_test

 A new Flutter project.
-This project was made followings Google Codelabs Tutorial.
+This project was made following Google Codelabs Tutorial.